Mean-Payoff Pushdown Games: Recursive Games and Modular Strategies

 {\bf Signature games for modular strategies.} Consider a WRG $\wrg=\atuple{A_1, A_2,\dots,A_n}$ and let $\tau=\Set{\tau_i}_{i=1}^n$ be a modular strategy.
 Consider a module $A_i$ in $\wrg$.
 Let $b \in B_i$ be a box in module $A_i$, which invokes the module $A_j$, and let $n_i \in N_i$ be a node in module $A_i$ that is connected to one exit of $A_j$, which is reachable according to the strategy $\tau$.
 We denote by $w^{\tau}_{b,n_i}$ the minimal weight of all plays according to $\tau$ that begins at the call to box $b$ and ends at $n_i$ (in the same stack height), and do not visit any other vertices in $A_i$ (in the same stack height).
-If such minimal weight does not exist, then let $w^{\tau}_{b,n_i} = -\omega$.
-For every module $A_i$, we form a finite two-player game graph $G_{A_i}$, with a weight function as follows: (i)~in the module $A_i$ we add an edge from every box $b$ to every return node $n_i$ with weight $w^{\tau}_{b,n_i}$, and add a self loop, with weight $0$, to every exit node; and (ii)~every box is now interpreted as a player-2 vertex.
-Note that the local strategy $\tau_i$ is a well defined player-1 strategy in the game graph $G_{A_i}$.
-For a vertex $v_j \in V_i$, (i)~if $v_j$ is visited along a play consistent with $\tau_i$, then let $\eta_j$ denote the maximal value such that in every round of a play according to $\tau_i$ on $G_{A_i}$, that begins in the entry node of $A_i$, and is currently at vertex $v_j \in V_i$, the sum of weights from the beginning of the play is at least $\eta_j$; and (ii)~otherwise, $v_j$ is never visited along all plays consistent with $\tau_i$, then $\eta_j=+\infty$ (note that this is like a safety condition to ensure $v_j$ is not visited).
-The \emph{signature game for $\tau$ on module $A_i$} consists of the game graph $G_{A_i}$ and the threshold vector $\vec{\nu}^i \in (\Set{-\omega, +\infty}\cup\Z)^{|V_i|}$, such that $\nu^i_j=\eta_j$ for all vertices $v_j \in V_i$.
+If such a minimal-weight play does not exist, then let $w^{\tau}_{b,n_i} = -\omega$.
+For every module $A_i$, we form a finite-state two-player game graph $G_{A_i}$, with a weight function as follows: (i)~in the module $A_i$ we add an edge from every box $b$ to every return node $n_i$ with weight $w^{\tau}_{b,n_i}$, and add a self loop, with weight $0$, to every exit node; and (ii)~every box is now interpreted as a player-2 vertex.
+Note that the local strategy $\tau_i$ is a well-defined player-1 strategy in the game graph $G_{A_i}$.
+For a vertex $v \in V_i$, (i)~if $v$ is visited along a play consistent with $\tau_i$, then let $\eta_v$ denote the maximal value such that in every position of a play according to $\tau_i$ on $G_{A_i}$, that begins in the entry node of $A_i$, and is currently at vertex $v \in V_i$, the sum of weights from the beginning of the play is at least $\eta_v$; and (ii)~otherwise, $v$ is never visited along all plays consistent with $\tau_i$, then $\eta_v=+\infty$ (note that this is like a safety condition to ensure that $v$ is not visited).
+The \emph{signature game for $\tau$ on module $A_i$} consists of the game graph $G_{A_i}$ and the threshold vector $\vec{\nu}^i \in (\Set{-\omega, +\infty}\cup\Z)^{|V_i|}$, such that $\nu^i_v=\eta_v$ for all vertices $v \in V_i$.
 We denote by $(G_{A_i},\vec{\nu}^i,\tau)$ the signature game obtained given the modular strategy $\tau$ on module $A_i$.
-We first establish some basic properties in the following lemma, and then in the following lemma we establish properties of the winning strategies in the signature games from modular strategies.
+We first give an example that illustrates the connection between signature games and cycle independent modular winning strategies.
+We establish some basic properties in Lemma~\ref{lemm:NoMinusInfInSig}, and then in Lemma~\ref{lem:SignatureStrategy} we establish properties of the winning strategies in the signature games from modular strategies.